Arunima-2232/ApplyTrack/README.md

 ### Assumptions:

-1 .Users have access to a web browser and internet connectivity
+1. Users have access to a web browser and internet connectivity
 2. Applicants are willing to maintain their application records
 3. Recruiters will update application statuses when required
 4. The notification system is available and operational